kukuu/mentoring-effectively/README.md

 - Problem-Solving Together: Encourage collaboration and teamwork when facing challenges.
 Be prepaared to dirty your hands and work with the team to find solutions to complex problems.

-- Leading by Example: Demonstrate the values and behaviours expected from team members.
-Be opened to learning from them as well.